All Posts

 Impact on Total Cost: Large

-SOC 2 Type II involves significantly more thoroughness and work compared to SOC 2 Type I. Choosing SOC 2 Type II over SOC 2 Type I could potentially double or triple the cost; however, SOC 2 Type II is typically necessary for working with enterprises, especially for larger deals.
+SOC 2 Type II involves significantly more thoroughness and work compared to SOC 2 Type I. Choosing SOC 2 Type II over SOC 2 Type I could potentially double or triple the cost.
+Type II is typically necessary for working with enterprises, especially for larger deals.

 Company Size